Results.

 8 October 1988

-Conviction quashed where prosecution failed to establish ownership of alleged stolen goods beyond reasonable doubt.
+Conviction for theft quashed where prosecution failed to prove ownership and reasonable doubt existed.

 5 October 1988